-Through education and pro bono representation to low-income taxpayers, Santa Clara University School of Law’s Low-Income Taxpayer Clinic helps to ensure the fairness and integrity of the tax system for the benefit of the local community, and educates law students in the effective, professional and ethical representation of clients in tax disputes with the IRS.
+Through education and pro bono representation to low-income taxpayers, Santa Clara University School of Law’s Low Income Tax Clinic helps to ensure the fairness and integrity of the tax system for the benefit of the local community, and educates law students in the effective, professional and ethical representation of clients in tax disputes with the IRS.

 Please note that the Tax Clinic does not handle transactional tax matters, back filing past year tax returns or current year tax return preparation.
 However, there are many local Volunteer Income Tax Assistance (VITA) sites that provide seasonal preparation of federal income tax returns.

 - Volunteer Income Tax Assistance at Santa Clara Law

 This website contains information about federal income tax disputes, but it is not intended to serve as a substitute for legal counsel.
 To ensure compliance with requirements imposed by the IRS, we inform you that any U.S. federal tax advice contained on this website (including links and attachments) is not intended or written to be used, and may not be used, for the purpose of (i) avoiding penalties under the Internal Revenue Code or (ii) promoting, marketing or recommending to another party any transaction or matter addressed on this website.